ThiagoAM/InfiniteScrollingBackground/README.md

 ```

 # Advices
 • Use images with a similar aspect ratio to the device's display.
 Example: If it's an iPhone on landscape, try to use a 16:9 image.
-On portrait, use 9:16 images.__
+On portrait, use 9:16 images. <br />
 • Remember to set the zPosition after initializing the scrolling background object.